System cluster

 Enable the system cluster

-An organization admin must enable the system cluster using the Anyscale CLI.
+An organization admin can enable the system cluster using the Anyscale console or CLI.
 Enabling the system cluster for an Anyscale cloud enables both the task and actor dashboards for that cloud.

 To enable the system cluster, run the following command: